Best daily deals

 After two weeks with the Shokz OpenRun we’re excited to share all that’s great about these headphones and what could be better.
 Let’s see if these headphones from Shokz fits your lifestyle.

-Editor’s note: this Shokz OpenRun review was updated on May 19, 2023, to ensure all information is current and update the formatting.
+Editor’s note: this Shokz OpenRun review was updated on August 27, 2024, with the latest alternative options.

 Outdoor athletes will appreciate how the OpenRun keeps their ears open to passing cars while also relaying music to motivate them through workouts.
 Those with in-the-ear (ITE) or invisible (IIC) hearing aids can use this pair of bone conduction headphones since it bypasses the outer ear.
 Any listener who has an aversion to sticking things in their ears will like how this pair of headphones keeps the ears completely unoccluded.